 Understanding your bill

-Answer: HonorHealth is contracted with the major payers, Medicare and some AHCCCS plans.
-You can review a list of insurance plans HonorHealth accepts, but you should call your insurance provider to confirm that HonorHealth is in your network or that you are assigned to an HonorHealth physician.
+A: HonorHealth is contracted with the major payers, Medicare and some AHCCCS plans.
+You can review a list of insurance plans HonorHealth accepts, but you should call your insurance provider to confirm that HonorHealth is in your network, or that you are assigned to an HonorHealth provider.

 Q: Why do I have a balance?

 A: Your insurance has processed the claim and paid the covered benefit.
-The balance due is considered the patient’s responsibility and related to your specific insurance policy and may be due to your copay, deductible, or co-insurance percentage.
+The balance due is considered the patient’s responsibility and related to your specific insurance policy, and may be due to your co-pay, deductible, or co-insurance percentage.
 Contact your insurance provider with specific questions.

 Q: Why am I being charged a copay?